CholGen/bacpage-resources/Writerside/topics/Bioinformatics-Pipeline-Setup.md

     </step>
 </procedure>

-This tutorial will take you through the two main steps of loading a bioinformatics pipeline on your computer:
-1. Downloading a desired bioinformatics pipeline from the internet.
-2. Building a compute environment (i.e., downloading software) needed to run the pipeline.
+Before using the Linux command line to perform bioinformatics pipelines, you will need to download and install the pipeline and its requirements.
+The information below is specific to the bacterial metagenomics pipeline `bacpage` that can be used for assembly of *Vibrio cholerae* genomes, but many of the same principles can be applied to other pipelines hosted on GitHub.

-## STEP 0: Navigate to your HOME Directory
+## 1. Navigate to your HOME Directory {id="navigate-home-directory"}
 Unless otherwise stated, all commands should be run in your home directory.
 Generally this is where the command line is located if you open a new command prompt (i.e., Terminal window).
 <procedure type="steps">
     <step>
-        If you are not in your home directory (or are unsure), move to your home directory with this command:
+        If you are not in your home directory (or are unsure), move to your home directory with any of the following
+        commands:
         <code-block lang="bash">cd ~/</code-block>
+        <tip>On some keyboards, tilde <shortcut>~</shortcut> can be difficult to type.
+If this is the case, you can use
+        an alternative command such as <code lang="bash">cd $HOME</code> or <code lang="bash">cd</code></tip>
     </step>
 </procedure>

-## STEP 1: Download the Bioinformatics Pipeline
+## 2. Download the Bioinformatics Pipeline {id="download-pipeline"}
 Bioinformaticians often make their genome assembly and analysis pipelines publicly available on websites such as [www.github.com](https://www.github.com) (commonly referred to as “GitHub”), which is specifically set up for hosting code and other types of files.
 There are two ways to download files and pipelines from GitHub: via your web browser or